-The Housing Department requested US Department of Housing and Urban Development (HUD) approval to dispose of up to 25% or up to fifty (50) Foothills Village (AMP 4, AZ001000004) units, under Section 18 of the US Housing Act of 1937, due to Comprehensive Rehabilitation and Replacement through Rental Assistance Demonstration (RAD) and received approval in May 2019.
-The Foothills Village RAD Financing Plan utilized a RAD/Section 18 blend, converting 75% or one hundred-fifty (150) units to RAD Project-Based Vouchers, disposing of fifty (50) units through Section 18, and replacing the disposed units with City of Phoenix Section 8 Project-Based Vouchers.
+The Housing Department requested approval to dispose of up to 25% or up to 50 Foothills Village (AMP 4, AZ001000004) units, under Section 18 of the U.S. Housing Act of 1937, due to Comprehensive Rehabilitation and Replacement through Rental Assistance Demonstration (RAD) and received approval in May 2019.
+The Foothills Village RAD Financing Plan utilized a RAD/Section 18 blend, converting 75% or 150 units to RAD Project-Based Vouchers (PBV), disposing of 50 units through Section 18, and replacing the disposed units with City of Phoenix Section 8 PBV.
 The application contained the required elements, including but not limited to, resident relocation plans which included RAD and Section 18 requirements included an application for Tenant Protection Vouchers, consultation with the Resident Advisory Board (RAB), and environmental reviews.
 Approval of the Assisted Housing Governing Board for all phases was received on February 6, 2019.
 Final closing and RAD conversion took place in the last quarter of 2020.
+Major rehabilitation at Foothills Village was completed in calendar year 2023.